Code-Institute-Submissions/winterheartlee-ticket_admission_SepResub/README.md

 Chrome was used to create this website and it is only FULLY currently functioning as should on Chrome; no other browsers have been tested so far.
 No Django 'tests' have been written to test the functions in the project.

+A test account was created for a 'buyer' and another for a 'creator'.
+All aspects of the site functionality was tested on each account; no broken links were discovered and test stripe payments were successful.

 ### Validator Testing

 - HTML - [W3C Validator](https://validator.w3.org/nu)